bobintornado/bobintornado.github.io/_posts/2016-01-23-Probably-Good-Bars-In-Singapore.markdown

 I was amazed by the drink I got last time and had a small chat with the bartenders, and they give me a list, with nine bars on it which they think are interesting and probably worth visiting.

 Oh man, if the bartenders themseleves think the bar are good, then they must be great!
-So here am I sharing the list with you, and hopefully you will like it. :)
+So here am I finally sharing this secret list with you, and hopefully you will like it. :)

 Here goes the list: